limbernie/freed/README.md

 ### Permutation

-You can choose from three permutation engines: `dnstwist`, `urlcrazy` and `urlinsane` (default).
+You can choose a permutation engine from three permutation engines: `dnstwist`, `urlcrazy` or `urlinsane` (default).

 ### Send email from the script

 You need to sign up for a SMTP service to send an email alert to a recipient.

-Gmail SMTP service is recommended because the `@gmail.com` domain should pass SPF, DKIM and DMARC checks to deliver the email alert to your recipient.
+Gmail SMTP service is recommended because the `@gmail.com` domain would pass SPF, DKIM and DMARC checks to deliver the email alert to your recipient or yourself.
 However, the step-by-step instructions to set up Gmail SMTP service is beyond the scope of this README.

 ## Example